ucfopen/this-or-that-materia-widget/src/_guides/creator.md

 **Video**, if selected, will provide an input box in which you can paste a YouTube or Vimeo URL.
 Most permutations of these URLs are accepted.
 When successfully embedded, a player will be visible with a preview of the embedded video.

 ![Creator embedded video example](assets/creator_guide_4_video.png "Creator embedded video example")

+### Question Bank ###

+When enabled, the question bank feature will select a subset of the questions you have authored at random every time a new play is initialized.
+You can adjust the size of the subset up to the maximum question count.
+For example, if you create 10 questions, and enable the question bank with 6 questions, the widget will select 6 questions out of the 10 at random whenever a student interacts with your widget.
+Note that the randomize toggle will be force-enabled when the question bank is turned on, because the question bank feature supersedes it.